-RC pier specimen's geometrics and reinforcement details are illustrated in Fig. 4.
-The pier cap is connected to the concrete block which is considered as a super structure.
+The RC pier specimen's geometrics and reinforcement details are illustrated in Fig. 4.
+The pier cap was connected to the concrete block which is considered as a super structure.
 The material properties of pier specimen is the same as beam's ones.

 In the case of pier model, 5 strain gauge type transducers are arranged to measure the crack width.
 The specimen was damaged by conducting the shaking table test of a record ground motion during Kushiro earthquake with peak ground acceleration (PGA) of 0.7g.
 The seismic excitation intensity was conducted by 20%, and then increased gradually by 10% until reaching 120%, finally 150% and 160%.
-The free vibration test was conducted by exciting the concrete block at the top of RC pier model using the hammer at original stage and after each excitation of shaking table test.
+The free vibration test was conducted by exciting the concrete block at the top of RC pier model using hammer at original stage and after each excitation of shaking table test.
 The acceleration responses were recorded by an accelerometer in longitude axis (direction of vibration) at the top of concrete block.
-The same meth-
+The same methods were applied to identify the natural frequency and damping ratio.